Open for submissions

 Clients featured in the bounties

-This bug bounty program is focused on finding bugs in the core Eth2 Beacon Chain specification and the Prysm, Lighthouse, and Teku client implementations.
+This bug bounty program is focused on finding bugs in the core Eth2 Beacon Chain specification and the Lighthouse, Nimbus, Teku, and Prysm client implementations.

 The beacon chain specification bugs

 The beacon chain specification details the design rationale and proposed changes to Ethereum via the beacon chain upgrade.